Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: The Keldysh technique

 is the projection operator on the fermion states with the spin polarized along the magnetic field.
 The LLL fermions couple only to the components of the electric field parallel to the magnetic field \cite{Gusynin1999pq} because of the projection operator \(O^-\)

-Then, following Section \ref{SectNDT}, we write the corresponding Keldysh-Green functions in the LLL approximation for the electrons in a Dirac semimetal (in the absence of electric field):
+Then, we write the corresponding Keldysh-Green functions in the LLL approximation for the electrons in a Dirac semimetal (in the absence of electric field):

-For brevity we will omit in the following the subscript $(LLL)$ if this will not cause confusion.
-Then the translational - invariant parts of the Green functions will be denoted by the same letters as the complete ones.
+For brevity we will omit in the following the subscript $(LLL)$ unless it causes confusion.
+Then the translational invariant parts of the Green functions will be denoted by the same letters as the complete ones.
 Their Fourier transforms (placed in the $2\times 2$ Keldysh matrix) read:

 We denote